chantzos/__/README.md

-As for the quality of the code, this is the result of a self educated (at 40's) human being with zero educational background, with four kids, gots, ... while he was building a home and pressed to obey the existing practices that he doesn't finds too much logic on them.
+As for the quality of the code, this is the result of a self educated (at 40's) human being with zero educational background, with four kids, animals, ... while he was building a home and pressed to obey the existing practices that he doesn't finds too much logic on them.

+# WARNING
-This system cannot be used for complex communications and specialized tasks.
+This system cannot be used for complex communications or specialized tasks, as hasn't been checked on (not so) corner cases.
+It is mainly serves (besides the author) as a prototype.

 ## THANKS
 Special thanks to John E. Davis who wrote S-Lang but and to all (uncountable)